Banque de la Guadeloupe: History

-Overview

 The Second French Republic enacted legislation on that created a framework for the establishment of colonial banks, partly as a response to the economic consequences of the end of slavery in France in 1848.
 Like peers such as the Banque de l'Algérie and Banque du Sénégal, it was both a commercial bank and a bank of issue.
 In correspondence with the Comptoir National d'Escompte de Paris in mainland France, the bank was long controlled by the dominant local group of white creole businesspeople known as usiniers as they controlled the sugar factories (usines à sucre) that were the core of the island's economy.